rust-lang/rustc-dev-guide/src/building/suggested.md

 for codegen tests.
 This tool is normally built with LLVM, but if you use your own preinstalled LLVM, you will need to provide `FileCheck` in some other way.
-On Debian-based systems, you can install the `llvm-N-tools` package (where `N` is the LLMV version number, e.g. `llvm-8-tools`).
+On Debian-based systems, you can install the `llvm-N-tools` package (where `N` is the LLVM version number, e.g. `llvm-8-tools`).
 Alternately, you can specify the path to `FileCheck` with the `llvm-filecheck` config item in `config.toml` or you can disable codegen test with the `codegen-tests` item in `config.toml`.